 We request that researchers who use ENCODE datasets (published or unpublished) in publications and talks cite the ENCODE Consortium in all of the following ways:

-- And acknowledge the ENCODE Consortium and the ENCODE production laboratory(s) generating the particular dataset(s)
+- Acknowledge the ENCODE Consortium and the ENCODE production laboratory(s) generating the particular dataset(s)

 Software and Analysis Release Policy for ENCODE Consortium Members